FLEET LEASING VS. BUYING

 We understand that changes in your business and the economy over time may require adjustments to your vehicle financing strategy.
 Our team is always at the ready to make modifications that help you keep your fleet up and running safely and cost-efficiently.

-Avoid overpaymen with our matched depreciation
+Avoid overpayment with our matched depreciation

 Most commercial vehicle leases are configured to depreciate quickly in a straight line down to $0.
 But vehicles still have value at the end of their leases.
 That’s why we match your vehicle’s depreciation to the remaining book value at the end of your lease, saving you from overpayment.
-In face, with matched depreciation, many of our clients save up to to $150 per month per vehicle.
+In fact, with matched depreciation, many of our clients save up to $150 per month per vehicle.

 Free up more cash with our purchase lease-back program

-If you’re like many of our clients, your business could greatly benefit from a cash infusion.
+If you’re like many of our clients, your business could benefit from a cash infusion.
 We can make that happen.
 More often than not, we find positive equity tied up in a client’s existing fleet.
 We can unlock that cash by purchasing your fleet and leasing it back to you.

 The benefits you can reap: